 Monument Valley Scenic Drive

-Venturing beyond the loop necessitates tour arrangements or back-country permits.
+Tour arrangements or back-country permits are necessary to venture beyond the loop.
 The land belongs to the Navajo Nation and trespassing is strictly prohibited.
 Abiding by the rules established by the Navajo government is essential for all visitors.
-Guided tours, including sunrise and sunset options along with photography tours, are available for those seeking a more immersive experience.
+Guided tours, including sunrise and sunset options along with photography tours, are available for those seeking a group experience.

 I highly recommend a self-guided tour or a Monument Valley scenic drive.
 The loop is entirely unpaved, so expect a bumpy and dusty ride.
 I underestimated the terrain’s ruggedness and failed to consider road and weather conditions when renting a vehicle.
-I managed the drive in a small, compact car without major obstacles, but a sturdier 4×4 vehicle would have offered increased comfort.
-It had rained in the days before my visit and the muddy hills posed a mild challenge.
-A more capable vehicle would have been a better choice.
+I managed the drive in a small, compact car without major obstacles, but a sturdier 4×4 vehicle would have been more comfortable.

-General admission to the park is $20 per vehicle, accommodating up to four passengers, with an additional charge of $6 per extra passenger.
+General admission to the park is $8 per person, per vehicle.
 Upon entry, a map outlining key points of interest along the loop will be provided.

 What to See in Monument Valley

-Monument Valley’s scenic drive unfolds through a mesmerizing series of 11 distinctive points, each offering its own unique perspective.
+Monument Valley’s scenic drive unfolds through a series of 11 distinctive points, each offering its own unique view.
 Among these, John Ford Point stands out as an iconic stop, synonymous with the Westerns crafted by filmmaker John Ford.
-It presents an opportunity to capture the essence of these films through photos with a cowboy and horse, a service available for a fee.
+Photo opportunities of a horse and cowboy are available for a fee.

 How Many Days at Monument Valley?

-I recommend spending at least one night.
-One night will allow you to fully appreciate the serene beauty and captivating landscapes, dedicating at least a full day to exploration, hiking, and allowing time to enjoy the stunning sunrise or sunset views.
-Extending your stay to two or more days enables a deeper dive into the area’s cultural heritage, engaging in guided tours, embarking on additional hikes, and allowing time to relax without feeling rushed.
+I recommend spending one night.
+One night will allow you to fully appreciate its beauty and captivating landscapes.
+It will give you a full day to explore and will allow you to experience stunning sunrise or sunset views.
+Extending your stay to two or more days enables a deeper dive into the area’s cultural heritage, engaging in guided backcountry tours, embarking on additional hikes, and allowing time to relax without feeling rushed.

 While driving in and around Monument Valley, I noticed the time on my phone changing.
 It’s important to be aware of the time differences between Arizona, Utah, and the Navajo Nation when planning your trip.
 Arizona does not observe daylight saving time and uses standard mountain time.
 Utah and Navajo lands, however, do observe daylight saving.
 This is something you will want to keep in mind, especially if you have tours planned.